CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 Carelessly executing programs that originate from "unsafe" sources can cause considerable harm.
 Malware, for example, can install password-spying programs, Trojan horses, or backdoors on a computer, or easily corrupt or erase data.

-Typical sources of such malware are, for example, programs that display themselves as screen savers, virus scanners or other utilities and are attached to e-mails.
+Typical sources of such malware include programs that display themselves as screen savers, virus scanners or other utilities and are attached to e-mails.
 Often these are sent under fake sender addresses to many recipients.
 Often the programs are downloaded from the internet and installed without verification.

 Even if no encryption or signature techniques are used otherwise, the use should be considered to the extent described in this measure.